NSLS-II-BMM/BeamlineManual/docs/pds.rst

    XRD    |checkmark|  above 8 keV
    ====== ============ =========================

-.. todo:: Lookup table not complete for mode B. In fact, the ydo and ydi jacks of M3 cannot move low enough to enter mode B.  In practice, mode B is not available.
+.. todo:: The lookup table is not complete for mode B. In fact, the ydo and ydi jacks of M3 cannot move low enough to enter mode B.  In practice, mode B is not available.
 Elements that should be measured in mode B are, instead, measured in mode C and we live with incomplete harmonic rejection.